Blended finance

-The concept has been gaining popularity lately within the world of international development finance.
-As a result, blended finance principles have been adopted by the Development Assistance Committee to guide the design and implementation of the concept, which aims to use development finance, including philanthropic resources, to align additional finance towards meeting the SDGs.
+Blended finance is also subject to critique.
+Scholars and NGOs have widely documented and criticized the growing reliance on private finance to support climate and development goals in the Global South.
+Critics argue that these financial arrangements often shift profits to private actors - mostly in the Global North - while placing financial risks on Southern governments.
+This can result in higher costs for public services, reduced government spending flexibility, and increased burdens on marginalized populations.
+Some view this trend as reinforcing extractive and post-colonial power dynamics.
+The complexity of these financial structures can undermine transparency and accountability, as commercial confidentiality limits public oversight.
+Lastly, faced by lackluster growth in blended finance products, both scholarship and development actors have noted decreasing interest of private finance to participate in such schemes, both because of their complexity, risk aversion, and a changing geopolitical climate in the 2020's.

 Terminology

 The term blended finance implies the mixing of both public and private funds through a common investment scheme or deal, with each party using their expertise in a complementary way.
 The concept and model was developed within the Redesigning Development Finance Initiative from the World Economic Forum, who defined it as "the strategic use of development finance and philanthropic funds to mobilize private capital flows to emerging and frontier markets."

 Rationale

 The resources needed to bridge the funding gap to meet SDG requirements cannot be met through public resources (such as Official Development Assistance) alone, and private investment will be key to increasing the scope and impact of development finance and philanthropic funders.
 Only a small percentage of the worldwide invested assets of banks, pension funds, insurers, foundations and endowments, and multinational corporations, are targeted at sectors and regions that advance sustainable development.
 This is due to the fact that large-scale investing usually flows into environmentally destructive activities that come with higher economic incentive.
 The current challenge for the SDG era is how to channel more of these private resources to the sectors and countries that are central for the SDGs and broader development efforts.
 This is particularly important in a context where public resources are increasingly under pressure, while private flows to developing countries are increasing significantly.
 Blended finance is designed to fuel vast inflows of private capital to support these development outcomes.

 Investors and commercial institutions are increasingly attracted to emerging and frontier markets, and this trend overlaps with the challenges faced by development funders, who face significant financial constraints and a lack of capacity or expertise in structuring transactions or sourcing deals.
 Thus, there is a good opportunity for these two trends to converge and there is a political will for effective public-private collaboration, presenting a real opportunity for investors and financiers to develop more effective strategies for managing their participation in emerging markets.

-Blended finance contributes to development objectives by:
+Blended finance seeks to contribute to development objectives by: